Lisbon Travel Guide

 Bring your camera

-Lisbon is above all, photogenic!
+Lisbon is one thing in particular: photogenic!

 Surfing in Lisbon